BenjaminShinar/Books-Resources/c++ Weekly/Episodes-301_400.md

 ## C++ Weekly - Ep 337 - C23 Features That Affect C++ Programmers
 <details>
 <summary>
-C23 changes which can be usefull to c++ programmers.
+C23 changes which can be useful to c++ programmers.
 </summary>

 [C23 Features That Affect C++ Programmers](https://youtu.be/jOFrKN54M5g)

-a new version of **C**, which will have changes which can be usefull for c++ programmers who need to combine code between c and c++.
+a new version of **C**, which will have changes which can be useful for c++ programmers who need to combine code between c and c++.

 - `#embed` - pull a text file, compile time (using `#include` doesn't work well).
 - `constexpr` - values, but not functions.